iNikolas/JavaScript-marathon-5-days-5-projects/readme.md

    * keyboard events(*keydown*, *keyup* and *keypress*) and differences between them.

    Try it Live in the Sandbox: [JSfiddle](https://jsfiddle.net/realkolos/pv43e7c8/2/) and check [working example](https://inikolas.github.io/JavaScript-marathon-5-days-5-projects/03-slider-sources/).
 4. `04-board-sources` - Hoverboard.
-Hovering over the board we are getting nice looking colorful effect.
+Hovering over the board we are getting a nice-looking colorful effect.
 Such functionality will let you dynamically generate elements on the page, either repeatable or not.
    ###### Key skills involved:
    * dynamical creation of DOM elements with **createElement()** and appending them to the document with **appendChild()** method;
    * creating well looking CSS animations with **transition** property;